 In between there’d be patches of wild leek.
 Our noses would lead us to them under the maples.
 We dug armfuls.
 They went into soups and salads and stews and meatloaves.

 And then, one spring, she was gone.
 I was sad that first year and didn’t go foraging.
 But by the second year I noticed morels when I was walking and told myself nothing really ends.
-As long as there is memory I’ll be out in the woods looking where she taught me to look, foraging as she taught me to forage, cooking my bits of plunder as she taught me to cook them.
+As long as there is the memory, I’ll be out in the woods looking where she taught me to look, foraging as she taught me to forage, cooking my bits of plunder as she taught me to cook them.
 I’ve had many teachers, from kindergarten through all those staid professors at the University of Michigan.
 None have been as dear to me, or as instructive, as my teacher of the woods in her beer-can hat.

 Elizabeth Buzzelli writes from the woods between Leetsville and Mancelona.
 Her newest novel, Dead Little Dolly, is the fifth in the Emily Kincaid mystery series and is available at bookstores and on the web. [email protected]